DarkAngel76/BCv1/README.md

 # BCv1
 Controlling valves based on different timers.
+There is absolutly no warranty!

 The first version was desinged for .NET 4.61 and .Net Core 3.1.
 Suggestions are welcome.
 In case of issues please be patient, I will check them asap.